2600hz/kazoo/applications/crossbar/doc/allotments.md

 }
 ```

-## Get consumed allotments for a given account at certain time
+## Get consumed allotments for a certain period of time

 ### Request
 - Verb: `GET`